Part 2 of the series OO-Design

 implicit state to be setup before each test.
 Since GameState is encapsulated,

-you would need to either expose it (breaking encapsulation) or call dozens of
+you would need to either expose it (breaking encapsulation) or call other

 methods to get it into the correct state for your test!